Mobile Navigation

 • Decisions on whether an applicant meets our entry criteria and is eligible to join UWCSEA with or without any EAL support will be final.
 Requests from applicants to be assessed (or re-assessed) cannot be accommodated.

-• Re-applicants who may have previously been invited for an English language assessment will not be asked to take an assessment, unless they are applying for High School and/or we determine that they need to be re-assessed.
+• Re-applicants who may have previously been invited for an English language assessment will not be asked to take an assessment, unless they are applying for Middle or High School and/or we determine that they need to be re-assessed.
 Re-applications will be reviewed as described above based on their grade of application.

 Guidelines for Applicants